 By the end of 1350 the Black Death had subsided, but it never really died out in England for the next several hundred years.
 There were further outbreaks in 1361-62, 1369, 1379-83, 1389-93, and throughout the first half of the 15th century.
 It was not until the late 17th century that England became largely free of serious plague epidemics.

 It is impossible to overstate the terrible effects of the Black Death on England.
 With the population so low, there were not enough workers to work the land.
 As a result, wages and prices rose.
 The Ordinances of Labourers (1349) tried to legislate a return to pre-plague wage levels, but the overwhelming shortage of labourers meant that wages continued to rise.
 Landowners offered extras such as food, drink, and extra benefits to lure labourers.
 The standard of living for labourers rose accordingly.

 The nature of the economy changed to meet the changing social conditions.
-Land that had once been farmed was now given over to pasturing, which was much less labour-intensive.
-This helped boost the cloth and woolen industry.
-With the fall in population most landowners were not getting the rental income they needed, and were forced to lease their land.
+Land that had once been farmed was now given over to pasture, which was much less labour-intensive.
+This helped boost the cloth and woollen industry.
+With the fall in population, most landowners were not getting the rental income they needed, and were forced to lease their land.

 Also see Medieval London in our London History guide.

 Medieval Britain - from 'A History of the British Nation' (1912)